Myriad Genetics: History

-To locate the actual gene, Dr. Skolnick and his colleagues invented a landmark gene mapping technique known as Restriction Fragment-length Polymorphisms (RFLP).
+To further locate the actual gene, Dr. Skolnick and his colleagues invented a gene mapping technique known as Restriction Fragment-length Polymorphisms (RFLP).
 Gilbert joined Kimberlin in 1991, and they teamed up with Skolnick to form Myriad Genetics.

-In August 1994, Mark Skolnick and researchers at Myriad, along with colleagues at the University of Utah, the U.S. National Institutes of Health (NIH), and McGill University patented and sequenced BRCA1.
+In August 1994, Mark Skolnick and researchers at Myriad, along with colleagues at the University of Utah, the U.S. National Institutes of Health (NIH), and McGill University sequenced BRCA1.
+They attempted to patent this gene, which resulted in significant controversy and a landmark Supreme Court Case.

 The firm then established the first clinical laboratory to commercialize genomic testing.
-Its capabilities have saved countless lives by informing millions of women about their BRCA1/2 risk.
 Myriad created the first test to measure the molecular biology and aggressiveness of men’s prostate cancer, devised a method to assess the inherited breast cancer risk of any woman not previously diagnosed with breast cancer, regardless of ancestry, important for addressing racial and ethnic disparities, commercialized a psychotropic test that covers 61 medications commonly prescribed for depression, anxiety, ADHD.
 Also pioneering the field of DNA-specific medicine, Myriad received the first FDA approval for a lab-developed diagnostic test for use in predicting the responses to a DNA-repair drug.